-In fact, most people will agree that we should consider January 23-29, 2017, National Kazoo WEEK!
-So celebrate all week long!
+In fact, most people will agree that we should consider January 25-31, 2021, National Kazoo WEEK!
+So celebrate all weekend long!

 Kazoo lovers across America continue the campaign to make the kazoo America's official musical instrument.
 Everyone is invited to join the effort and support the campaign.

 The kazoo was invented in the 1840's and first presented to the world at the Georgia State Fair in 1852 as the "Down South Submarine".Legend tells us that the kazoo was invented by collaboration ofAlabama Vest (American black) and Thaddeus Von Clegg (German-American clockmaker).Commercial production of the Kazoo began many years later in 1912.
 Manufacturing was started by Emil Sorg in Western New York.
 Sorg joined up with Michael McIntyre, a Buffalo tool and die maker.
 Production moved to Eden, NY where the factory museum remains today as a working museum.